jjn7702/SECJ1023-PT2/Submission/sec04_23242/Group 8/readme.md

 ## Synopsis

 ## System Objectives & Purposes
+1. Identify sleep stages including falling asleep ,light sleep, deep sleep and REM sleep (Rapid Eye Movement)
+2. Identify sleep needs which will ascertain more concisely when, why, what conditions your sleep improves.
+For example, adjusting temperature or position of sleeping
+3. Detect sleep anomalies.
+For instance, sleep disorders such as insomnia or sleep apnea can be identified earlier

 ## How to use the system
 1. prompt the user to input basic information such as their name and age within the console